Introduction by the National Archivist / CEO

 This retention policy was endorsed by the National Archivist on 10 April 2012, after consultation with the Commissioner for Information and Data Protection, in line with the provisions of the National Archives Act (Cap 477).

-Kindly note that the emigration form is available for download from here.
+Kindly note that the emigration form is available online here.

 Users should note that they can either use limited services on our website or start making use of the full services by becoming a member and create an account